 Your doctor will explain the procedure to you and answer any questions you may have.
 He or she will ask you to sign a consent form.

 When it’s time for your procedure, you will be brought into the procedure room and helped onto an exam table.
 A member of your anesthesia team will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
 At first, you will receive fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleep during your procedure).
 Once you are asleep, your doctor will start your procedure.Back to top

 During Your Procedure

 You will lie on your stomach on the table with a pillow under your hips.
 Your back will be cleaned and you will get an injection to numb the area about half way up your back.
-This is where the needle will be inserted.
-Your doctor will use x-rays to guide the needle.
-The medication that is used to block the nerve is usually denatured alcohol.
-It will be injected into the area of the celiac plexus.
-The needle will then be removed and a Band-Aid® will be put on the site.
+Your doctor will use x-rays to guide the needle that has the block.
+He or she will then inject the medication into the area of your celiac plexus.
+The needle will then be removed and a bandage (Band-Aid®) will be put on the site.

 After Your Procedure

 You will be taken to the Post Anesthesia Care Unit (PACU), where your nurse will monitor your temperature, heart rate, breathing, and blood pressure.
 You will stay in the PACU until you are fully awake.

 When you wake up you may:

 - Have a full and warm feeling in your abdomen